Rod-S/The-Final-Frontier/README.md

 # The-Final-Frontier
  Creating front-end of JavaScript web app along with back-end managing database communication and 3 APIs.
-Application hosted with heroku.
+Application hosted on heroku.

 -To run app locally: